noahlearner/semrushapitutorial/README.md

 Click the word `PREVIEW`, and you'll be able to see the data you just added to BigQuery like the screenshot below:
 [![Domain Competitor data inside BigQuery](https://p24.f4.n0.cdn.getcloudapp.com/items/eDuRy7QY/142278cf-7180-4f91-91da-8ae6275667ab.jpg)]

+## Next Steps
+You can look and switch up the Semrush api call to get different types of data.
+You will need to modify different variable names throughout the script.
+You will also need to modify the BigQuery schema to match the expected response from Semrush.

+This will be covered in another upcoming tutorial!